-- A Randomized Trial of Thyroxine Therapy for Subclinical Hypothyroidism or Hypothyroxinemia Diagnosed During Pregnancy seeks to determine whether giving thyroxine to women with subclinical hypothyroidism or hypothyroxinemia diagnosed during the first half of pregnancy is associated with an intellectual improvement in their offspring.
+- A Randomized Trial of Thyroxine Therapy for Subclinical Hypothyroidism or Hypothyroxinemia Diagnosed During Pregnancy seeks to determine whether giving thyroxine to women with subclinical hypothyroidism or hypothyroxinemia diagnosed during the first half of pregnancy is associated with intellectual improvement in their offspring.
 The trial is now in the follow-up phase.

-- A Randomized Trial to Prevent Congenital Cytomegalovirus Infection (CMV) is to determine whether maternal administration of CMV hyperimmune globulin prior to 24 weeks gestation in women diagnosed with primary CMV infection reduces the congenital CMV infection.
+- A Randomized Trial to Prevent Congenital Cytomegalovirus Infection (CMV) is designed to determine whether maternal administration of CMV hyperimmune globulin prior to 24 weeks of gestation in women diagnosed with primary CMV infection reduces the congenital CMV infection.

-- An Observational Study of Hepatitis C Virus in Pregnancy (HCV) is to evaluate risk factors associated with HCV infection and mother-to-child transmission of HCV.
+- An Observational Study of Hepatitis C Virus in Pregnancy (HCV) is intended to evaluate risk factors associated with HCV infection and mother-to-child transmission of HCV.

 - Mild GDM Management and Long Term Maternal and Child Health: Follow-Up of the Mild GDM Study will examine whether treatment of pregnant women with mild gestational diabetes mellitus (GDM) decreases the risk of obesity in their children aged 4.5 to 10 years compared with children born to women who did not receive treatment for mild GDM in pregnancy.

-Current MFMU Network main centers include:
+Current MFMU Network centers include:

 - Case Western Reserve University/MetroHealth Medical Center

 - Stanford University